 Domains have essentially become the real estate of the online world, and just like a suburban dream home, domains tend to pass hands several times over the years.
 But if there’s a domain out there that you’re interested in purchasing, how do you go about getting in touch with the owner?
 We’ll explain how in this handy guide.

-- Search for the domain name you’re interested in: Now, simply type in the domain name you want to find out more information about into the search bar and press enter.
+Now, simply type in the domain name you want to find out more information about into the search bar and press enter.
 Whenever a domain owner decides to register the domain, they’re required to include information such as their name, address, email, and phone number.
-A Whois lookup can also tell you which registrar the domain is at, when it was registered, and when it could potentially expire.
+A Whois lookup can also tell you which registrar the domain is at, when it was registered, when it could potentially expire, and more.

 Online privacy is incredibly important and some people do not want their contact details publicly available on the internet.
-For anyone who does not want to sell their domain or be contacted by those browsing the Whois directory, we highly recommend purchasing Whois Privacy for all of your domains.
+For anyone who does not want to sell their domain or be contacted by those browsing the Whois directory, we highly recommend purchasing Advanced Security for all of your domains, which includes Whois Privacy, Domain Lock Plus, and a free SSL certificate.
 It masks your contact information and prevents spammers and telemarketers from using your information for no good.